vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 As Isaacson and I have shown elsewhere, the Kevala–Narasiṁha Temple In scription on the Rāmagiri mentions the princess that was wedded to Rudrasena by the name of ‘Muṇḍā’—‘a younger daughter who resembled the lustre of the moon’, 39 the same lady who, from her own inscriptions, came to be known as the ‘Lustrous One’, Prabhāvatī.
 This queen may have used the name Muṇḍā as long as her husband was still alive and may then have changed it into the dynastic ‘Prabhāvatī Guptā’, after she had assumed power in Vidarbha as the regentess of her minor sons in about ad 405.
 40 Muṇḍa- or Moṇḍasvāmin, and even Mauṇḍasvāmin may thus be taken to mean ‘Lord of Muṇḍā’, ‘Muṇḍā’s

-37 Von Hin¨uber 2001, 121.
+37 Von Hinüber 2001, 121.

 38 Shastri & Gupta 1997, 149 propose to connect it with a toponym by pointing to two present-day villages in the neighbourhood called Maudā and ḍo˙ngar Maudā.
 It seems more likely, however, that the toponyms preserve the ancient name of the temple than that the temple-name derived from these toponyms.

 39 Kevala–Narasiṁha Temple Inscription (KNT) v.
 7: yhavīyaisī candra(ma)sah¸ (p)ra- (bh)hevai hyāi muṇḍanāmnī tana(yā).
 Bakker 1997, 164; cf. Bakker & Isaacson 1993, 53 (above, p.
 123).

 40 Bakker & Isaacson 1993, 53; Bakker 1997, 16.
-The KNT inscription may hint at the dynastic name, when it compares the girl Muṇḍā with the light (prabhā) of the moon (candra): Prabhāvatī is ‘the one who possesses the lustre’, scil. of Candra, her father.
+The KNT inscription may hint at the dynastic name, when it compares the girl Muṇḍā with the light (prabhā) of the moon (candra): Prabhāvatī is ‘the one who possesses the lustre’, sciḷof Candra, her father.
 Tedesco 1945 proposes to derive MI muṇḍa from Skṭvr̥ddha.
 This is not taken over by Mayrhofer EWA ṣv., who gives as first meaning: ‘kahl’ (‘– Unklar’).

 As an appellation of a princess, the name ‘muṇḍā’ (‘the bald one’) is odd.
 One may